uonyekwuluje/uonyekwuluje.github.io/_posts/2020-10-22-apache-kafka-setup.md

     * Admin API – Manage Kafka topics,brokers and other Kafka objects.

 ### **Cluster Layout**
-We will be building a 3 node cluster with the following specs:
+We will be building a 3 node cluster with the following specs:<br>
 | Specification     | Defaultis |
 | ------------------| --------- |
 | CPU               | 2Ghz      |